salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac.md

 7. Click **Publish.**

-8. Provide versioning information and click **Publish to Exchange**:
+8. Provide versioning information:
   - Asset version: `1.0.0`
   - API version: `v1`
   - Lifecycle State: `Stable`

 ![Publish to Exchange](../static/img/mule-mac-publish-to-exchange.png)

+9. Click **Publish to Exchange**.

 ## Step 3: Implement the API Specification

 This cookbook uses Anypoint Studio to implement the API Specification.
-If you prefer, you also can implement the spec with Anypoint Code Builder.
+If you prefer, you can also implement the spec with Anypoint Code Builder.

 ### Import API Specification into Studio

-1. Open Anypoint Studio.

-2. Create a Mule Project.
+1. Open Anypoint Studio and create a Mule Project.

-3. Name the project and import an API spec:
+2. Name the project and import an API spec:
   - Project Name: `cerebras-llm-provider`,
   - Import a published API: Select the `Cerebras-LLM-Provider` API spec from the previous step.

 ![Add API to Mule Project](../static/img/mule-mac-scaffold.png)

-  - Click **Finish**.
+3. Click **Finish**.

-4. The Mule Project is created.

-### Add Inference Connector to your project
+### Add the Inference Connector to your project

 1. If you have not installed the Inference Connector, [install it](https://mac-project.ai/docs/mac-inference/getting-started) before you start.
 2. Add the Inference Connector dependency to the Mule Project.